Attention in Motion: Secure Platooning via Transformer-based Misbehavior Detection: Related Work

 \subsection{Edge AI for Vehicular and IoT Networks}

-Edge \ac{AI} has emerged as an enabling technology for real-time vehicular security, addressing latency and privacy constraints inherent in cloud-centric approaches.
+Edge \ac{AI} has emerged as an enabler for real-time vehicular security, addressing latency and privacy constraints inherent in cloud-centric approaches.
 Gong et al.~\cite{gong2023edge_intelligence_its} identify three key deployment paradigms: on-vehicle inference, roadside unit processing, and hybrid edge-cloud architectures.
-Zhang and Letaief~\cite{zhang2020mobile} demonstrated that edge intelligence can reduce end-to-end latency by 10-15x compared to cloud processing while maintaining comparable accuracy; essential for safety-critical vehicular applications with sub-100$ms$ response requirements.
+Zhang and Letaief~\cite{zhang2020mobile} showed that edge intelligence can reduce end-to-end latency by 10-15x over cloud processing while maintaining comparable accuracy, which is essential for safety-critical vehicular applications with sub-100$ms$ response requirements.

 \ac{TinyML} frameworks enable deployment on resource-constrained hardware.
 De Prado et al.~\cite{deprado2021robustifying} demonstrated deployment of \ac{DNN} models on autonomous mini-vehicles using model quantization, achieving 3-5x energy efficiency improvements with minimal accuracy degradation ($<$ 2\%).
 Alajlan and Ibrahim~\cite{alajlan2022tinyml} provided a comprehensive overview of \ac{TinyML} techniques for \ac{IoT} edge devices, emphasizing the importance of model architecture and target hardware co-design.